YudhistiraTA/IDEA/API_doc.md

 ## 3. POST /gsign

 Description:
-- Log in into a STAFF account using a Google account
+- Logs in into a STAFF account using a Google account
 - Create a new STAFF account if no matching account is found in the database

 Request: